PatOConnor43/asdf-dart/README.md

 - `content_shell` (Dart 1 exclusive)
 - `dartium` (Dart 1 exclusive)

+## Changelog
+### July 27 2022
+The plugin has been updated to properly download arm versions of the Dart SDK.
+If you're unsure if you're using the arm version you can `asdf uninstall dart <version>` and then re-install.

 ## Contributing

 Feel free to create an issue or pull request if you find a bug.